 I didn’t include this collection of short stories and recipes on my gift recommendations last year, because I was convinced that it was supposed to be read on the countdown to Christmas.
 However, I’ve recently heard that the 12 days of Christmas start on Christmas day and end on 5 January, making it a perfect gift after all.
 I will definitely read it this season!

 Virago Modern Classics Editions of Daphne du Maurier’s books

-After loving Rebecca, I’ve added books by Daphne du Maurier to my wish list almost every other month.
-And I would love to have them all on the Virago Modern Classics Editions which have stripy spines and du Maurier’s name on the top.
+After loving Rebecca, I’ve been adding books by Daphne du Maurier to my wish list almost every other month.
+And I would love to have them all on the Virago Modern Classics Editions, which have stripy spines and du Maurier’s name on the top.
 One or more of them would make a perfect Christmas gift.
 Quality content and gorgeous covers – what more could a reader want?